 Being human, and humane, in a world where worlds collide.
 An introduction to cultural studies of globalisation, multiculturalism, tourism, media.

-This paper introduces students to the study of human life on both global and local levels from the perspective of socio-cultural anthropology.
-Whether you know a lot or very little about socio-cultural anthropology, by engaging with this paper you will come to understand the distinctive characteristics of our field with its focus on tolerance, its celebration of human difference, its attention to the necessity for decolonisation and defamilarisation of our taken for granted worlds in order to appreciate the core of sameness in our species and its love of empirical fieldwork to create contemporary theories of power, values, identities, societies and cultures.
-The paper will give significant attention to a recurring question within the social sciences and the contemporary world at large - how do/how should we live with globalisation?
+This paper introduces students to the study of human life from the global and local perspectives of socio-cultural anthropology.
+Using New Zealand and international studies, we explore together the distinctive characteristics of our field with its focus on tolerance, its celebration of human difference, its attention to the necessity for decolonisation and defamilarisation of our taken for granted worlds, and our use of empirical fieldwork to create contemporary theories of power, values, identities, societies and cultures.
+We explore a human and humane response to the following questions: How do/how should we live with globalisation?
 What would a fully globalised world look like?
 How does one account for enduring cultural diversities?
 What are the relationships between, on the one hand, the mental/spiritual/cultural and, on the other, the physical/material/fiscal components of human realities?

 |Paper title||Global and Local Cultures|